MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-meetings.md

 **APPLIES TO:** ✔️Meetings ✖️Webinars ✖️Town halls

-This article is for administrators and IT professionals who are managing Teams meetings capabiities for their organization.
-This article introduces types of meetings, features and functionality, and provides links to more information.
-This article contains the following sections:
+This article, designed for admins, introduces types of meetings, features and functionality, and provides links to more information.
+The following sections are included in this article:

 - [Meetings](#meetings)
 - [Audio Conferencing for meetings](#audio-conferencing-for-meetings)